 Animal studies support the potential role of gluten in type 1 diabetes development.
 A gluten-free diet dramatically inhibits diabetes development in animals, probably due to lower intestinal inflammation, lower gut permeability, and/or different gut flora (Buschard, 2011).

 Based on the above research, doctors conducted a randomized intervention study to determine if delaying the introduction of gluten would prevent type 1 diabetes in children genetically at risk of the disease.
-They found that first introducing gluten at 6 months of age versus 12 months of age was safe, but did not change the risk of developing type 1 related autoantibodies, or type 1 diabetes (Hummel et al. 2011).
+They found that first introducing gluten at 6 months of age versus 12 months of age was safe, but did not change the risk of developing type 1 related autoantibodies, or type 1 diabetes by age 3 (Hummel et al. 2011).
 Following these children for a longer period, up to age 13, the study still did not find any effect of the timing of gluten introduction on the development of type 1 diabetes or its related autoantibodies.
 Nor did breastfeeding during gluten introduction make a difference (Beyerlein et al. 2014).

 Soy proteins have been shown to cause diabetes in animals.
 One human study from China found that infants given soy-based infant formula had double the risk of type 1 diabetes.
 It also found that more children with type 1 had been introduced to solid food before 3 months of age than children without diabetes (Strotmeyer et al. 2004).